BRCA1 c.181T>G, p.Cys61Gly

 Clinical Statement

-This variant has been reported in ClinVar as not provided (1 clinical laboratories) and as Pathogenic (52 clinical laboratories) and as Pathogenic by Evidence-based Network for the Interpretation of Germline Mutant Alleles (ENIGMA) expert panel.
+This variant has been reported in ClinVar as not provided (1 clinical laboratories) and as Pathogenic (54 clinical laboratories) and as Likely pathogenic (1 clinical laboratories) and as pathogenic (2 clinical laboratories) and as Pathogenic by Evidence-based Network for the Interpretation of Germline Mutant Alleles (ENIGMA) expert panel.

 Expert Panel Reviews